engrchrishenry/loc_aware_video_dedup/README.md

 # Fast Video Deduplication and Localization With Temporal Consistence Re-Ranking
-This is the official implementation of our IEEE TCVST 2024 paper titled [Fast Video Deduplication and Localization With Temporal Consistence Re-Ranking](https://ieeexplore.ieee.org/document/10577179/).
+This is the official implementation of our paper titled [Fast Video Deduplication and Localization With Temporal Consistence Re-Ranking](https://ieeexplore.ieee.org/document/10577179/) piblished in IEEE TCVST 2024.

 <div align="center">
   <img src="figures/overview_TCVST_2024.png" alt="Overview" width="590"/>